Thursday, 8 January 2026

 Hello!

-Whatever you do this week in the Gironde and Dordogne regions, have a great time.
+Whatever you do in the Gironde and Dordogne regions, I hope you have a happy and joyful Christmas and New Year, and I'll be back in 2026.

 Best wishes,